 Being comfortable in the water is a big thing for me.
 I believe that not only does it make diving more enjoyable but can have an impact on my air consumption too.
 And having a good mouthpiece is a simple but really important thing on a good long dive.

 Here, I would like to share my experiences with you to help you make the best choice to suit your mouth needs.

 These are often supplied with rental gear and the cheaper new regulators.
 You bite down on two plain ordinary tabs.
 I often feel that I need to bite down hard to keep it in place, which sometimes results in chewing through them really quickly.

-They tend to be the cheapest ones so replacing them aren’t too bad, all in all, this is a very basic mouthpiece that will fit almost all, but not everyone will be a fan.
+They tend to be the cheapest ones so replacing them isn’t too bad, all in all, this is a very basic mouthpiece that will fit almost all, but not everyone will be a fan.

-Long, and sometime textured tabs give you something a bit more substantial to bite.
+Long and somewhat textured tabs give you something a bit more substantial to bite.
 I have a short mouth and find they can be a little uncomfortable, but many divers love them.

 They are usually pretty cheap so would be a good choice to start with.
 Check it out here.

-These have soft grips on the bite tabs which prevent bite-through and provide a lot of comfort.
+These have soft grips on the bite tabs which prevent bite-through and provide a good degree of comfort.

 Bridged, winged and tooth-covering